jasp-stats/jasp-desktop/Docs/development/jasp-cmake-building-guide.md

 After setting these parameters, you can re-run the CMake and if everything goes fine you are going to see another `-- Generating done` message and you are ready to build.

+### Notes

+On Windows,

+- Junction will be replaced by Symlinks after building each Module.
+At the moment, the script is being run every time but it doesn't do anything if it sees symlinks.
+When we are sure that this is working, we only need to do this during the staging and preparation of the WIX.

 ---